Protohedgehog/open-research-glossary/glossary.md

 * **Publishing -** To make a research output available to the public.
 Commonly refers to the release of works by publishers, irrespective of whether public access is granted or not.

+* **References -** Defines a relationship between one object, a designator, and a second object, a source.
+Usually takes the form of a bibliography of academic papers at the end of a research manuscript.

 * **Repository, general -** An online archive to deposit manuscripts.
 These can be personal websites, or include platforms such as [ResearchGate](http://www.researchgate.net/) or [edu](http://www.academia.edu/).

 * **Repository, institutional -** An online database designed to collect the intellectual output of a particular institution or university, including digital collections such as electronic theses and dissertations (ETDs), preprints, or faculty scholarship, and presents associated metadata regarding the these items; ([Source](http://library.pitt.edu/oscp/glossary#oscp_glossary-page-44)).